-ANCAP Australasian New Car Assessment Program-used to determine the performance of a vehicle in a number of independent crash tests and satisfactories. fety FPMSC Fleet and Plant Management Steering Committee Full Private Use Vehicles The state and managers only of the state and an arrangers of the state and arrangers of the state and arrangers of the state are stated as a state and arrangers of the state are stated as a GHG Greenhouse Gas Light Commere Vehicle Any low axle rigid vehicle with cab chassis or van construction and a gross vehicle mass greater than 1.5 tonnes but less than 4.5 tonnes GVN (Gross Vehicle Mass); typically these are supervisory vehicles.
-4 Light Vehicle A motor vehicle with a gross vehicle mass (GVM) not greater than 4.5 tonnes and constructed or equipped to seat no more than 12 adults (including the driver) requiring a "C" class Western Australian drivers licence to drive.
-TCO Total Cost of Ownership which takes into account the purchase price of asset plus the cost of operation over time. f an
+ANCAP Australasian New Car Assessment Program used to determine the performance of a vehicle in a number of independent crash tests and safe assessments. ety FPMSC Fleet and Plant Management Steering Committee Full Private Use Vehicles Directors and Managers' City owned vehicles as provided under an employment contract or as otherwise approved by the CEO and which provide for full private use.
+GHG Greenhouse Gas Light Commerc Vehicle Any low axle rigid vehicle with cab chassis or van construction and a gross vehicle mass greater than 1.5 tonnes but less than 4.5 tonnes GVM (Gross Vehicle Mass); typically these are supervisory vehicles.
+Light Vehicle A motor vehicle with a gross vehicle mass (GVM) not greater than 4.5 tonnes and constructed or equipped to seat no more than 12 adults (including the driver) requiring a "C" class Western Australian drivers licence to drive.
+TCO Total Cost of Ownership which takes into account the purchase price of asset plus the cost of operation over time. an